In 2014, Topshop emerged as the best omnichannel retailer in the UK. This was according to a Kurt Salmon survey of 25 UK fashion retailers.

-The survey was conducted in order to find out how well businesses are performing across multiple channels via omnichannel retail.
-Brands like John Lewis, Marks & Spencer, Harvey Nichols, House of Fraser, and ASOS were also highlighted as other top contenders.
+The survey was conducted to determine how well businesses are performing across multiple channels via omnichannel retail.
+Brands like John Lewis, Marks & Spencer, Harvey Nichols, House of Fraser, and ASOS were highlighted as other top contenders for the award.

-According to the Kurt Salmon Partner, Siobhan Gehin, most retailers “do not have the ‘glue’ they need to link all the channels together, so they are disappointing customers and losing sales.”
-This, she explains, is partly because they have not fully embraced mobile, geolocation facilities, and engaging editorial content are some of the marketing channels that are absent in nearly every omnichannel marketing strategy.
+According to the Kurt Salmon Partner, Siobhan Gehin, most omnichannel retailers “do not have the ‘glue’ they need to link every channel together, so they are disappointing customers and losing sales.”
+This, she explains, is partly because they have not fully embraced the omnichannel approach.
+Mobile, geolocation facilities, and engaging editorial content are some of the marketing channels that are absent in nearly every omnichannel marketing strategy.

-Topshop, however, has been successful by comparison, overcoming these challenges by optimizing its existing channels and embracing new ones.
-In this blog, we take a look at what those channels are, and why they work so well.
+Topshop, however, has been successful by comparison, overcoming these challenges by optimizing its existing channels and embracing new ones as part of its expanding omnichannel strategy.

 1. Engaging Online Content

-Creating a great online user experience is the key to bringing customers back.
-Websites are not merely a place of transaction, they’re also the retailer’s chance to engage their customer.
+Creating a seamless user experience is key to customer loyalty.
+Websites are not merely a place of transaction, they’re also the retailer’s best opportunity to generate customer engagement.

 2. Highly Functional Mobile Website

 Being where your customers want you to be is essential for any business, and mobile-optimized sites are crucial for any kind of omnichannel experience in today’s world.

 According to a study by Insider Intelligence, in 2017 almost 59% of ecommerce sales occurred via mobile.
-Topshop have taken this on board, building a responsive and dynamic mobile website.
+Topshop has taken this on board, building a responsive and dynamic mobile website.

 The mobile menu slides out smoothly, you can easily scroll through the banner with a swipe of your finger.
-By designing its site with all the best practices for mobile users in mind, Topshop are well-placed to capitalize on the increasing number of mobile shoppers.
+By designing its site with all the best practices for mobile users in mind, Topshop is well-placed to capitalize on the increasing number of mobile shoppers.

 3. Blending Offline and Online

-Shopping should never feel like an effort, or an inconvenience.
+The shopping experience should never feel like an effort or an inconvenience.
 It has to be a completely seamless experience.
 But when customer behavior differs and every customer wants a slightly different experience, how can you bridge people’s expectations?

-Topshop are clearly trying to give people as many convenient and simple options as possible by focusing on providing a personalized experience.
-With next-day shipping and delivery, in-store collection, order tracking and easy returns, Topshop have catered for those customers that never want to see the shop, those that never shop online, and everyone in between.
+Topshop is trying to give people as many convenient and simple options as possible by focusing on providing a personalized experience.
+With next-day shipping and delivery, in-store collection from physical stores, order tracking, and easy returns, Topshop have created an omnichannel experience for those customers that never want to see the shop, those that never shop online, and everyone in between.

 4. Engaging Social Media